Parents Who Have a Child with Cancer

 Children take cues from their parents, so being calm and hopeful can help your child.
 Show your love.
 Think about how your child and family have handled difficult times in the past.
 Some children feel better after talking.
 Others prefer to draw, write, play games, or listen to music.

-Questions Children May Have
+Questions That a Child with Cancer May Have

 Talk with your child’s health care team about how to answer questions your child may have.
 You may also find these suggestions helpful:

 When talking about cancer with your child, start with simple words and concepts.
 Explain that cancer is not contagious—it’s not an illness children catch from someone or they can give to someone else.
 Young children may understand that they have a lump (tumor) that is making them sick or that their blood is not working the way it should.
 Older children may find the Types of Childhood Cancer section in the Children with Cancer: A Guide for Parents helpful.